sdb3398/NBA-project/README.md

 they can be used for the best model.
 But, we must perform a best subset selection to identify the set of predictors that are most relevant for predicting the response for each possible number of parameters (in this case from 1 to 13).

+## Best model

+the following step is to determine which is the optimal number of regressors that must be used to fit the model.
+This decision can be taken by using different criteria: the BIC, the AIC, the Cp Mallow’s and the adjusted R2.

+For the Occam’s razor principle, the best model is the one with 7 predictors.

+## Potential issues

+Making a study related to the VIF, I see that there are not collinearity problems because all the VIF values are below the treshold.

+The variance of the residuals, which should be constant, is heterogeneous: the plot of the fitted values against the residuals isn’t a null plot, the residuals are not randomly located.
+A remedy for non constant variance is to transform the response variable.

+To check whether the residuals are normally distributed, one can rely on the QQ-plot and on the Shapiro-Wilk test: both this tools shows that this property is not satisfied, since form the graph it’s clear that the residuals distribution has long tails and the p-value obtained from the test is close to 0;
+this problem can be addressed by implementing a non parametric test.